tursilion/tividconvert/readme.md

 5/7/2019
 - source script updated with VideoDespeckle tool for final output
 - You can also run VideoDespeckle on any cart binary you've previously created!

+7/20/2022
+- support for double-rate monochrome videos
+- default settings passed to convert9918